Content Section 1

 Dr. Korinta Maldonado Phd

-Assistant Clinical Professor of American Indian Studies, Latin American and Caribbean Studies, and Anthropology
+Assistant Clinical Professor of American Indian Studies, Center for Latin American and Caribbean Studies, and Anthropology

 B.A.
 Ethnology from the National School of Anthropology and History, Mexico City.